PagerDuty/full-service-ownership-docs/docs/digital_transformation.md

 How your organization reacts and mitigates the impact of an incident can be measured several ways.
 Arguably, there may be more sophisticated ways of measuring incident impact, but a good first step for many organizations looking to quantifiably demonstrate the success of shifting full-service ownership models is to focus on measuring Mean-Time-To-Acknowledge (MTTA) and Mean-Time-To-Resolution (MTTR).

 MTTA is used to measure the average time between when an incident is triggered and when a user acknowledges awareness of the incident.
 MTTR measures the average time between when the incident is triggered and when it is resolved.
 Once an incident is triggered, the clock starts ticking on both MTTA and MTTR.
-Optimizing the response process through streamlining mechanisms—like adopting the Full-Service Ownership model—can have a positive impact on both measurements by removing the chaos involved in tracking down experts in a moment of crisis.
+Optimizing the response process through streamlining mechanisms—like adopting the full-service ownership model—can have a positive impact on both measurements by removing the chaos involved in tracking down experts in a moment of crisis.

 Again, there are many additional benefits to adopting the model of service ownership described in this guide.
-Additionally, MTTA and MTTR are by no means the end-all-be-all measurements that matter most when understanding how your organization manages incidents.
+Additionally, MTTA and MTTR are by no means the end-all, be-all measurements that matter most when understanding how your organization manages incidents.
 But these measures do provide an incredibly valuable tool when seeking to demonstrate the business value of adopting a full-service ownership model that should be a key part of any Digital Transformation initiative.